Charity Games 1992

 Idaho defeated a historical racing measure in November 2018.
 It would have authorized racing machine terminals that allow players to bet on horse racing replays that have already happened.

-Players in Idaho can legally participate in charity games (raffles and bingo), pari-mutuel racing, lotteries, and gambling at one of 7 tribal casinos.
+Players in Idaho can legally participate in charity games (raffles and bingo), pari-mutuel racing (the only permitted form of online gambling in the state), the Idaho lottery and some multistate lotteries, and gambling at one of 7 tribal casinos.

 Yes, Idaho permits state and multistate lotteries, including draws, pull tabs, scratch cards, raffles, and sweepstakes.
-Idahoans can also purchase multistate tickets such as Mega Millions and Powerball.
+Idaho residents can also purchase multistate tickets such as Mega Millions and Powerball.

 The Idaho Lottery deducts State and Federal income taxes on winnings over $5,000.
 The Federal tax rate is 24%, and the Idaho tax rate is 6.925%.

-No, Idaho prohibits sports betting as well as fantasy sports and daily fantasy sports.
+No, Idaho prohibits sports betting as well as fantasy sports and daily fantasy sports, seeing all of them as forms of online gambling.

 Idaho has seven tribal casinos online, run on Indian reservations that offer bingo and video slots.
-Table games are not permitted.
+Table-based casino games are not permitted.
 There are no Idaho commercial casinos allowed in the state.

-The legal gambling age in Idaho is 18+ to participate in pari-mutuel wagering, lotteries, and charitable gaming.
-Idaho’s legal gambling age rises to 21+ for tribal casinos.
+The legal gambling age in Idaho is 18+ to participate in pari-mutuel wagering, the Idaho lottery, and charitable gaming.
+Idaho’s legal gambling age rises to 21+ for tribal casinos – and will likely be set there if the state ever allows online gambling.

 In recent years, we’ve seen a trend towards amendments to individual state Constitutions to authorize different forms of gambling.
-Although Idaho is no different, the legalization of online gambling and casinos in Idaho does not appear to be in the cards anytime soon.
+Although Idaho is no different, the legalization of Idaho online gambling sites and casinos does not appear to be in the cards anytime soon.

 Idaho legally permits limited forms of gambling, including pari-mutuel wagering, a state lottery, and charitable raffles & bingo.
 Idaho also has 7 tribal casinos run by federally recognized tribes that have signed state compacts.